-There’s a very good reason why laminate manufacturer’s put dogs in a lot of their advertising: that’s precisely who it’s made for.
+There’s a very good reason why laminate manufacturers put dogs and kids in a lot of their advertising.
+That’s precisely who it’s made for.

-The main advantage of laminate flooring is you really do not have to worry about what your dog will do to it.
-It’s resilient enough to withstand plenty of impact, dog nails and pet accidents really well.
-Today’s laminates look exceptionally good and an untrained eye cannot tell the difference between it and real hardwood such is the advancements in technology.
+The main advantage of laminate flooring is you do not have to worry about what your dog will do to it.

-The main disadvantage is it is noticeably louder than glue down products and your dog may find it slippery if they love to run around your home (sorry, but I find it hilarious seeing their legs flail everywhere as they try to turn a corner).
-If this is a concern for you, then either avoid it or look into a textured option.
-Otherwise, enjoy the show. 🙂
+The main disadvantage is it is noticeably louder than glue-down products.
+Also, your dog may find it slippery if they love to run around your home.
+If this is a concern for you, avoid it or look into a textured option.

-These textured, hand-scraped and distressed products mimic real wood so well, they offer you and your dog better traction than the traditional smooth finish.
+Textured / hand-scraped products mimic natural wood and offer you and your dog better traction than the traditional smooth finish.

-So today’s laminate’s not only look like real wood, they act like it too.
+So today’s laminate does not only look like natural wood; they act like it too.

 Recommended for: Any dog alive.

-I want you to completely forget about everything you have known or heard about vinyl floors in the past because right now, they are not only radically different but are actually the fastest growing market segment in the flooring industry today!
+I want you to completely forget about everything you have known about vinyl floors in the past.
+They are the fastest-growing market segment in the flooring industry today!

-Why?
-Because they have really come a long way in terms of looks, style, technology and overall performance.
-They are now the go to choice for many contractors and homeowners alike when it comes to furnishing apartments, townhomes, retail stores and many other applications.
+They are now the go-to choice for many contractors and homeowners alike regarding furnishing homes, apartments, townhomes, retail stores, and many other applications.

-They come in many different styles but the most popular right now are luxury vinyl planks (LVP) and luxury vinyl tiles (LVP).
+They come in many different styles, but the most popular right now are luxury vinyl planks (LVP) and luxury vinyl tiles (LVT).

-While putting vinyl plank flooring in your home may be great for you and your dog, the value of your home will not increase in any way – in fact several realtors have told me it may devalue the home over time particularly if those in your neighborhood have higher end type floors like custom hardwoods.
-Just do your homework first but if this is not an issue, then this is a great floor for any healthy dog.
+While putting vinyl plank flooring in your home may be great for you and your dog, the value of your home will not increase in any way.
+Just do your homework first, but if this is not an issue, then this is an excellent floor for any dog.

-Recommended for: Light dogs, dogs whose nails are regularly trimmed and well behaved pooches who would rather dig outside than inside.
+Recommended for: Light dogs, dogs whose nails are regularly trimmed, and well-behaved pups who would rather dig outside than inside.

 3. Hardwood Flooring

-One of the biggest issues that I come across are dogs and hardwood flooring – more specifically dogs who run in the house!
+One of the biggest issues that I encounter is dogs and hardwood flooring – more specifically, large dogs who run in the house!

-Homeowners often ask me if their dog will scratch their wood floors (this includes bamboo) and my answer is always; how active is your dog?
+Homeowners often ask me if their dog will scratch their wood floors.

 Being a natural product, all hardwood will eventually scratch; it’s just a matter of when.

-Think of it this way – if your bundle of joy is running on your wood floor; at one point in time when it’s built up enough momentum, all of its weight is resting on its front nails.
-That’s a lot of weight digging into the floor (if the dog is heavy enough).
+Think of it this way – if your bundle of joy is running on your wood floor, at one point in time when it’s built up enough momentum, all of its weight is resting on its front nails.
+That’s a lot of weight digging into the floor.

-Quick Tip: Hand-scraped/distressed wood floors tend to hide imperfections a lot better than smooth finish or glossy ones so that’s definitely something to consider.
+Quick Tip: Hand-scraped/distressed wood floors tend to hide imperfections a lot better than smooth finish or glossy ones.

-Recommended for: Small-medium dogs, dogs whose claws are regularly trimmed and well behaved pooches who would rather dig outside than inside.
+Recommended for: Small-medium dogs, dogs whose claws are regularly trimmed, and well-behaved pups who would rather dig outside than inside.

 4 & 5.
 Tile & Stone Flooring

-Let me make a very clear distinction between tile and natural stone (like marble, travertine, slate, etc) since both of them are vastly different materials and behave very differently when it comes to dogs.
+Let me make a very clear distinction between tile and natural stone.
+Both of them are vastly different materials and behave very differently when it comes to dogs.